Trees for Africa (TFA) was founded as a Voluntary Association by Jeunesse Park in November 1990.

 In 2006, FTFA registered as a Public Benefit Organisation (PBO), allowing donors to receive tax rebates.

-FTFA was instrumental in establishing the groundbreaking Carbon Standard — in conjunction with Interactive Africa and Edward Nathan Sonnenberg — providing everyone with the tool to measure carbon emissions, over a wide range of human activities, and calculate how to offset the carbon footprint.
+FTFA was instrumental in establishing the groundbreaking Carbon Calculator in conjunction with Interactive Africa and Edward Nathan Sonnenberg.
+The Carbon Calculator provides everyone with the tool to measure carbon emissions, over a wide range of human activities, and calculate how to offset the carbon footprint.
+Go to FTFA Carbon Calculator to calculate your carbon footprint now.

 FTFA formed an independent advocacy group, the Carbon Protocol, which replaced the Carbon Standard.